marktyers/github-actions-demo/.guides/content/Adding-Commands-to-Actions-d1e9.md

 <table ><tbody ><tr><td><details><summary>Modify the script so that it only installs the linter.
 Run the linter by passing the path to the <code>eslint</code> executable.
 </summary><hr>
 <pre>
+- name: install the linter
+  run: npm install eslint
+- name: run the linter
+  run: ./node_modules/.bin/eslint .
 </pre>
 </details></td></tr></tbody>
 </table>

+Before continuing disable this action by changing the branches from `['*']` to `['none']`